Arsenal (car)

-The Arsenal was an English car manufactured at St Albans, Hertfordshire from 1898 to 1899.
+The Arsenal was an English car manufacturer at St Albans, Hertfordshire, registered 21 October 1898.
+It folded the next year, in 1899.
 The Bollée-like tricycle was reputed to be 3½hp.
 The manufacturer said the car had "practically the control of one of the largest and best-equipped plants of American Automotive Machinery."
-The tiller-steered car, which could carry "two or three persons, or four children," cost £59.
+The tiller-steered car, which could carry "two or three persons, or four children", cost £59.